ovtsa/BowlingInAurelia/README.md

 ## Prerequisites

-You will need node package manager and Aurelia installed.
-Once node is installed, install Aurelia with
+You will need node package manager installed.
+Once node is installed, install dependencies with

-`npm install aurelia-cli -g`
+`npm install`

 ## Running the Bowling application